 The Gentlemen & Gangsters are a hard-swinging sextet of true professionals with a firm rooting in the hot bands on the cusp of Swing Era.
-They bring a self-depreciating humor to their buttoned-up appearance and have a tongue-in-cheek way of handling the anachronisms inherent in playing in 90-year-old styles.
-Based in Sweden, the band is popular all over Europe—with Lindy Hoppers appreciative of their talent for playing to dancers.
-Pål Walfridsson, trumpet & vocals along with Henrik Johnsson, trombone, have appeared with other groups in Europe but Gentlemen and Gangsters seems to be the primary engagement for all of the band members.
+They bring self-deprecating humor to their buttoned-up appearance and have a tongue-in-cheek way of handling the anachronisms inherent in playing in 90-year-old styles.
+Based in Sweden, the band is popular all over Europe with Lindy Hoppers appreciative of their talent for playing to dancers.
+Pål Walfridsson, trumpet & vocals along with Henrik Johnsson, trombone, have appeared with other groups in Europe but Gentlemen and Gangsters seem to be the primary engagement for all of the band members.

 The band released a live album in 2012 followed by a studio endeavor in 2015.
 Live at 2Lång, their third release, was recorded with one stereo microphone at Speakeasy Club at 2Lång, Gothenburg, in 2017.
 The recording quality is balanced and clear but the live aspect got in the way at points.
 During “Black and Tan Fantasy” I felt I was missing some necessary visual element of the performance, similarly, crowd reaction to “Mack The Knife” let me know I had to be there.
 To be clear I didn’t have that issue with any of the other twelve tracks.